qvarnstr0m/NextJSTailwindPortfolio/README.md

   + HTML + CSS
   + JavaScript
   + Deployment on Vercel
-  + Apollo & GraphQL dependencie
+  + Dependencies: Apollo, GraphQL, Moment

 ### Deployment & Running the app
 I found deployment on [Vercel](https://vercel.com/) easy, making changes to this repo also automatically updates the app on the server so maintaining and updating the app couldn't be much easier imo.